Shape

 └── main.tf

-There is one module to deploy a frontend-app, another to deploy a backend-app, another for the MySQL database, and so on.
-To deploy such an environment, you’d have to manually run terraform apply in each of the subfolder, wait for it to complete, and then run terraform apply in the next subfolder.
+There is one unit to deploy a frontend-app, another to deploy a backend-app, another for the MySQL database, and so on.
+To deploy such an environment, you’d have to manually run tofu apply/terraform apply in each of the subfolder, wait for it to complete, and then run tofu apply/terraform apply in the next subfolder.
 How do you avoid this tedious and time-consuming process?

 The run-all command

-To be able to deploy multiple Terraform modules in a single command, add a terragrunt.hcl file to each module:
+To be able to deploy multiple OpenTofu/Terraform units in a single command, add a terragrunt.hcl file to each unit:

 root